nidaqg/employee-directory/README.md

 The repo for this project can be found here: https://github.com/nidaqg/employee-directory

-Heroku link for deployed project can be found at:
+Deployed project can be found at: https://nidaqg.github.io/employee-directory/

 For any questions or to report issues, email me at: nidaqg@gmail.com